ROOTS RUN DEEP

 Start Tour

-As of the September of 2023, local city officials and residents are attempting to reconnect the northeast neighborhood to downtown Harrisonburg.
-Through grant funding from Smart Growth America and Robert Wood Johnson Foundation, the Community Connectors program aims to help communities across America with transportation and socioeconomic growth hindered by urban renewal projects.
+Newtown experienced the loss of a tight-knit community where people loved being close to their relatives, school, work, business, and amenities.
+Through grant funding received in September 2023 from Smart Growth America and the Robert Wood Johnson Foundation, the Community Connectors program aims to assist communities across America that have been hindered in their public transportation and socioeconomic growth by urban renewal projects.
 Harrisonburg was one of the fifteen cities selected for the grant to repair the harm done by the city.
-The goal is to establish trust and comfortability with the community members, businesses, and organizations in the northeast neighborhood and undergo projects to benefit the people there.
+The goal is to enable community stakeholders to lead engagement programs that reestablish trust and comfort among members of the northeast neighborhood by creating a small area plan that outlines goals and plans for the area.

 Your browser does not support viewing this document.
 Click here to download the document.